eda3/edv/docs-en/03_modules/01_cli_module.md

 The following enhancements are planned for the CLI module:

 1. **Complete Core Commands**
-   - Finish implementation of Trim, Concat, and Info commands
+   - Finish implementation of Trim and Concat commands
+   - Enhance Info command with FFmpeg media details
    - Add Convert command for format conversion
    - Implement Extract command for stream extraction